 Defined by Webster’s dictionary as the art or science of motion-picture photography, cinematography makes use of a lot of technical elements, such as a lens, camera, lighting, movement, sound, etc. Cinematography is popularly assumed to be a slightly evolved version of photography, and is one of the most important and irreplaceable aspects of filmmaking.

 For beginners and film enthusiasts, the terms used in the world of filmmaking might be a little confusing to understand, simply because they are very different from the terms we are generally used to coming across.
 However, it is vital that those aspiring to work in the filmmaking genre are familiar with at least a majority of the terms, if not all.
 For that very reason, we have explained some cinematographic terminology in this article.
-If we've missed any significant cinematography term, do feel free to let us know in the comments section below!* Click on a letter to jump to that section.
+If we’ve missed any significant cinematography term, do feel free to let us know in the comments section below!

 A & B Rolls